sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Intuitively, prices are set based on how much people are *willing* to trade.
 So in practical terms, liquidity amounts to the following: for any amount of asset I buy for a given price, I can also sell it for approximately the same price.
-Somewhat similar to the conservation of energy in a reversible path if we were talking about physical systems.
+Somewhat similarly to having reversible paths if we were talking about the termodynamics of physical systems.
 How is liquidity *ensured* in regular markets?
 Liquidity is facilitated by [Market Makers](https://en.wikipedia.org/wiki/Market_maker), which buy and sell